gujarathisampath/fakeProfile/README.md

 <br>

 - Go to [#command](https://discord.com/channels/1117373291095662623/1215640671457771540)
-- Used `/profile banner upload` command like image below:
+- Use `/profile banner upload` command like image below:

  <img src="https://i.imgur.com/AtYO0kW.png" alt="profile banner upload">

-- All that's left for you is to wait until your request is approved in the [#fakeprofile-logs](https://discord.com/channels/1117373291095662623/1215640664373465129) and wait 2 mins or reload manually is done.
+- All that's left for you is to wait until your request is approved in the [#fakeprofile-logs](https://discord.com/channels/1117373291095662623/1215640664373465129) and wait 2 mins or reload manually and done.

 </details>